ianscilipoti/Ian_Website_Gatsby/src/content/projects/visualizer/visualizer.md

 </p>
 <br>

 Something approximately like the above dialog ran in the background of my mind over the course of a few months.
-After significant experimentation I settled on the following:
+After significant experimentation I settled on the following:  -->

+Originally, I wanted to make an RGB music reactive light source of *some kind*.
+After a few months of tinkering with the idea, I settled on the following prototype design:

 **A copper coil sits in a clear dish of water.
 Like a speaker, an amplified audio signal is pumped through the coil.
 A magnet sits near the coil causing the coil to vibrate, thus inducing vibration in the water.
 Under the dish, install a high power LED that will shine through the water surface.
 Thus, the patterns in the water will be projected on the ceiling.**